 Common pressed metal materials include compressed metal blocks, metal briquettes, pressed scrap blocks, scrap steel blocks, aluminum blocks, iron blocks, pressed sheet metal blocks and mixed metal cubes.
 Compared with loose scrap metal, pressed metal blocks are much denser and harder to feed directly into a crusher.
 If the block is too large or too compact, direct crushing may increase machine load, reduce efficiency and cause unstable operation.

 Haoxing Machinery provides practical shredding and crushing solutions for pressed metal blocks.
 According to the size, density and material composition of the blocks, we can configure a heavy-duty twin shaft shredder for primary breaking, followed by a scrap metal crusher for further crushing and densification.
-Magnetic separator, eddy current separator, conveyors and dust collection system can also be added to build a complete recycling line.
+Magnetic separators, eddy current separators, conveyors and dust collection systems can also be added to build a complete recycling line.

 Common Pressed Metal Blocks We Can Process